algoritmau/JavaScript30/README.md

-# javascript-30
+# JavaScript30

-Repo for the 30-Day Vanilla JavaScript Challenge
+These are my solutions and implementations to the exercises from the 30-Day Vanilla JavaScript course ([JavaScript30](https://JavaScript30.com)) by [Wes Bos](https://wesbos.com).